 - The advanced SEO should have expertise in Google Analytics, Google Search Console, Google Tag Manager, phrase research tools, competition evaluation, ranking tracking, on-page optimization, HTML optimization, CSS optimization, server optimization, CMS optimization.
-Google AdWords is a plus and commands more pay because that can be a job in itself.
+Google AdWords expertise and certification is a plus and commands more pay because that can be a job in itself.

 What is your favorite part of SEO?

 - Beginner: Really what you’re looking for here is enthusiasm for a particular aspect of the job.
 Be sure to give plenty of tasks in this area to keep your employee interested.